groupserver/buildout/docs/development.rst

   group-information attribute (``groupInfo``), and from that the group-name is retrieved.

+.. index:: reStructuredText

 Documentation
 =============

+Every package will always have documentation.
+The primary documentation is in the :file:`README.rst`, and there will also be a Changelog in the :file:`docs/HISTORY.rst` file.
+Often there will be full API documentation.

 The development documentation for GroupServer_ is entirely in reStructuredText_, with the autodoc_ plugin for Sphinx_ used to generate the source-code documentation where possible.
-The documentation is then pushed up to the `the GroupServer project at Read The Docs`_.
+The documentation is then usually pushed up to the `the GroupServer project at Read The Docs`_; if it is then a link will be in the :file:`README.rst`.

 .. _autodoc: http://sphinx-doc.org/tutorial.html#autodoc
 .. _the GroupServer project at Read The Docs: